userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ## Platform SSO Profile

 *The Platform Single Sign On profile enables the use of Apple's Single Sign On framework in conjunction with the Entra ID PSSO Extension to reduce the burden on users logging in while maintained strong authentication and authorisation using modern authentication protocols.
-This also requires that Company Portal is installed on the device.*
+This also requires that Company Portal is installed on the device.
+In this example we will use the Secure Enclave Key method for authentication*

 <br>